 The Division of Communications and External Affairs combines the efforts of Community Affairs and the Office of Communications.
 The mission is to expand the message of the Sheriff’s Department to criminal justice practitioners, the community at large and the media.

-Among the communication efforts initiated by former Sheriff Andrea Cabral was the creation of a new employee newsletter called Common Ground; revamping of the department’s internal and external web pages to better reflect the practices and policies of the Department; and the creation of a monthly local access television program to educate the residents of Suffolk County on the mission of the Sheriff’s Department.
+Among the communication efforts initiated by the Department was the creation of a new employee newsletter called Common Ground; revamping of the department’s internal and external web pages to better reflect the practices and policies of the Department; and the creation of a monthly local access television program to educate the residents of Suffolk County on the mission of the Sheriff’s Department.

 The division creates partnerships with criminal justice agencies, community–based organizations, schools, community health agencies and faith communities.
-Part of the Department’s mission is to increase crime prevention programming for the 14–23 year–old age group.
-Jailbrake, the popular crime prevention program offered at the Nashua Street Jail, fingerprinting and group tours will continue to play an important role in the Division.
+Part of the Department’s mission is to increase crime prevention programming for the 14–23 year–old age group includes Jailbrake, the popular crime prevention program offered at the Nashua Street Jail and House of Correction, along with the Ident-A-Youth, Choice, and Senior ID programs.
+Group tours also play an important role for the Division’s outreach efforts.

 Outreach through the Communications & External Affairs Division include: